TanStack/query/README.md

 ### Returns

 - `isFetching: Int`
-  - Will be the `number` of the quiries that your application is currently loading or fetching in the background.
+  - Will be the `number` of the queries that your application is currently loading or fetching in the background.

 ## `ReactQueryConfigProvider`